 “If nursing homes are called upon to serve as alternative care centers for patients who can’t be treated in overcrowded hospitals, the impact on the nursing homes could be vast.
 Nursing homes serve a vulnerable population prone to dire consequences from an emergency,” says lead author Philip W. Smith, MD, professor and chief, Section of Infectious Diseases, University of Nebraska Medical Center.
 “While most facilities felt that nursing homes were being counted on to take hospital overflow patients in a pandemic, in reality few homes would be able to do so.”

 “Nursing homes may not be equipped to handle an influx of influenza as well as non-influenza patients.
-They may also be unwilling to accept overflow patients, if it means displacing their current residents,” adds senior author Lona Mody, MD, MSc, assistant professor of internal medicine at the
+They may also be unwilling to accept overflow patients, if it means displacing their current residents,” adds senior author Lona Mody, MD, MSc, assistant professor of internal medicine at the University of Michigan Health System and research scientist, Geriatric Research, Education and ClinicalCenter at the Veterans Affairs Ann Arbor Healthcare System.
+“Nursing homes run a high occupancy rate, making it logistically difficult to accept a lot of patients if there is a time crunch.”

 “Specific areas for improvement,” Mody says, “include communication with nearby health departments and hospitals at planning stage and exercising formulated plans.
 Planning for staff shortages is also critical.”